Thundermaker300/Scp914Effects/README.md

 ## Examples
 ### Teleportation
-The following is a configuration file that will teleport players (50% chance) who enter on 1:1 to a random room in light and inform the SCPs that they have teleported.
+The following is a configuration file that will teleport players (50% chance) who enter on 1:1 to a random room in light and inform the SCPs and Spectators that they have teleported.
 It will also give the amnesia, blinded, and deafened effects for 3 seconds.
 ```yml
 scp914_effects:
   is_enabled: true